JelleLa/linux/README.md

 * Bash script that installs essetial software automatically on an Ubuntu-based distribution.
 #### marco.compton.conf
 * Configuration File of Compton Compositor for the MATE-COMPIZ DE.
 Has to be placed into ~/.config
-#### status.sh
-* status.sh is a Bash Script that loads in data for the i3 bar.
-Replace "i3status" with the directory to this script.